eo33/eo33/README.md

 ## Technologies I've worked with

 As a documentation developer, I've worked with the following documentation tools:
 - ✍️ Madcap Flare
-- 📄 HTML, CSS and JS
 - 🐊 Docusausurs (React)
+- 📐 MKDocs material
 - 🚀 MDX 3.0 (Markdown with JSX)
+- 📄 HTML, CSS and JS
+- 📩 Postman (API testing)
 - ⏱️ GitBook
-- 📐 MKDocs material
-- 📩 Postman (API testing)
 - 🖽 WordPress CMS
+- 🎨 Figma for UI design
 - 🖌️ Canva for content

-- 🎨 Figma for UI design
+I also have experience in SEO, using the following tools:
+- 🌐 Similar Web
+- 📧 Google Analytics
+- 💢 Neuron Writer
+- 💬 Ahref